Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 where $\tau_m \simeq 0.1$ s is the mean propagation time of neutron in the ILL experiment \cite{baldo1994new}.
-If the lifetime of $\eta$ satisfies $\tau_{\eta} \lesssim 2.0 \times 10^{-3}$ s, the interpretation for the measurements of the neutron lifetime and the interpretation for the $n$-$\bar{n}$ oscillation in terms of the $n$-$\eta$ mixing can be consistent and the neutron lifetime anomaly can be explained in a direct and simple way.
+If the lifetime of $\eta$ satisfies $\tau_{\eta} \lesssim 2.0 \times 10^{-3}$ s, the interpretation for the measurement of the neutron lifetime and the interpretation for the measurement of the $n$-$\bar{n}$ oscillation time with regard to the $n$-$\eta$ mixing can be consistent and the neutron lifetime anomaly can be explained in a direct and simple way.
+Hence, we could have a unified interpretation of the neutron lifetime anomaly and the $n$-$\bar{n}$ oscillation measurements based on the $n$-$\eta$ mixing.
+Note the above statements are given with regard to free $\eta$ particles.
+Similar to the reason for the stability of the neutron inside nuclei, the stability of the $\eta$ particle bounded in nuclei can be guaranteed by imposing additional assumptions or symmetries.